xebialabs/devops-as-code-workshop/README.md

 and change **Undeploy Unused Dependencies** to `true`.

-2) In XL Release, remove the **Deploy REST-o-rant application backend** task from the first phase and the **Undeploy REST-o-rant application backend** step from the last phase.
+2) In XL Release, from the **REST-o-rant on Docker** pipeline template, remove the **Deploy REST-o-rant application backend** task from the first phase and the **Undeploy REST-o-rant application backend** step from the last phase.

 3) Run the pipeline to verify that the application dependencies and the updated pipeline function correctly.
 When the pipeline has completed, go to the XL Deploy UI and check that the **rest-o-rant-api-docker** application was undeployed.